 In 2012, Chesapeake faced scrutiny for a controversial loan program allowing its CEO to borrow money against the company’s wells, and use that same funding to purchase additional stakes in those holdings.

 Chesapeake is based in Oklahoma City, Oklahoma.
 On its website, the company boasts its “the second-largest producer of natural gas” and “most active driller of new wells” in the country.
-CEO Aubrey McClendon founded Chesapeake in 1989.
+Former CEO Aubrey McClendon founded Chesapeake in 1989.
 Both McClendon and Chesapeake’s political action committee have financially supported Governor Tom Corbett.
 The PAC gave the Republican $12,000 during the 2010 gubernatorial campaign.
 McClendon donated $5,000 that year, and also provided Corbett with an indirect $450,000 contribution during his 2004 campaign for attorney general.

-The company has had its share of problems.
 In May 2011, it was on the receiving end of the largest fine in Department of Environmental Protection history, for a February 2011 Washington County tank fire, and contaminating several drinking wells in Bradford County.
 Chesapeake voluntarily suspended hydraulic fracturing operations for three weeks in April and May 2011, after a Bradford County well spilled hundreds of thousands of gallons of fracking fluid.
 Pennsylvania Public Radio has reported Governor Corbett asked a Chesapeake executive to step down from his Marcellus Shale Advisory Commission, due to the company’s high-profile accidents.

 Chesapeake has faced scrutiny for controversial loan programs.
 As StateImpact Pennsylvania reported in a post about the financial problems: